Use your BACK button to return

 Why would anyone want to degauss magnetic media

-it.
-Media is degaussed because there is either some laws on the books that
+in the first place?
+Media is degaussed because there is either laws or

-For starters, we degauss media:
+For starters, we degauss media

 1. Declassification for security purposes or to